[an error occurred while processing this directive]

 "You're stupid"

-"Oh, what specifically am I not understanding'"
+"Oh, what specifically am I not understanding'""You're lazy"

 "What is it that you think I should be doing'"